 Five striped marlin were recaptured in 2020.
 However, only two of these recaptures had original tagging information.
 Unfortunately, this is common.
 If you tag fish, it is absolutely vital that you report your tags to TBF as soon as possible.
 Of the three orphan recaptures, two were in Japan and one was in Mexico.
 The two completed recaptures also took place in Japan and Mexico.
 This is quite expected, as, as seen above, the vast majority of striped marlin tagging effort is centered in these two countries.

-Thank you to all of the captains, mates, and anglers that tagged, released, and recaptured swordfish in 2020.
+Thank you to all of the captains, mates, and anglers that tagged, released, and recaptured striped marlin in 2020.
 We are incredibly appreciative of everyone that helped us gather data on striped marlin in 2020, and we are excited to learn more in 2021!
 To stay up-to-date with all things billfish, become a member, subscribe to our newsletter, visit our online shop, and follow us on social media, @TheBillfishFoundation.

 *Please note that this review contains only data that was recorded between January 1, 2020 and December 31, 2020 and received by TBF by February 30th, 2021.